 We’ve all been in tough situations where it’s hard to stop negative thoughts.
 Turns out that we have to intentionally choose to be positive because we all have an innate bias toward negativity.
 We process bad news faster than good news because our limbic brain system is survival-driven.
 This explains why we’re driven to avoid losses far more than we are driven to pursue gains.

 The brain responds less to positive words and thoughts.
-That’s because they’re not a threat to our survival so the brain doesn’t need to respond as rapidly as it does with negative thoughts and words.
+That’s because they’re not a threat to our survival so the brain doesn’t need to respond as rapidly as it does to negative thoughts and words.

 How To Make It Work For You: To overcome this natural bias toward negativity, we have to repeatedly and consciously generate as many positive thoughts as we can.
 Researchers have discovered that to overcome an obstacle or break a barrier, you will need to generate at least five positive responses to counter each negative one.
 This allows you to interrupt your brain’s natural inclination to be negative.